Top 7 Cloud-based Software Testing tools

 Listen on the go!

-It enables four types of test automation on a single web platform – Mobile Functional and performance testing and Web-based Functional and performance testing.
+It enables four types of test automation on a single web platform – Mobile Functional & Performance testing and Web-based Functional & Performance testing.
 It can simulate millions of geographically dispersed concurrent users visiting a website to test the application under huge loads.
-With real-time analytics and seamless integration between test design, monitoring, and reporting, CloudTest enables convenient and efficient testing.
+With real-time analytics & seamless integration between test design, monitoring and reporting, CloudTest enables convenient and efficient testing.

 CloudTest Lite is a free version that comes with limited features.